Volkstum: Since 1945

-After 1945 the concept was first used in its political sense in Germany as an expression of nationalist ideology and avoided by neutral words like "Bevölkerung" (population).
-Bertolt Brecht formulated it as: The Volk is not tümlich.
-In the DDR the term "Volk" – without "-tum" – expressed the supposed conformity of the population with the SED and the state in such word combinations as Volksdemokratie, Volkspolizei and Volksarmee.
-By contrast a later opposition slogan was "Wir sind das Volk".
+After 1945 the concept was first used in its political sense in Germany as an expression of nationalist ideology and avoided by neutral words like Bevölkerung (population).
+Bertolt Brecht formulated it as: "Das Volk ist nicht tümlich." ("The Volk is not tümlich.")
+In the GDR, the term Volk – without the suffix -tum – expressed the supposed conformity of the population with the SED and the state in word combinations such as Volksdemokratie (people's republic), Volkspolizei (people's police) and Volksarmee (people's army).
+By contrast, a later opposition slogan was "Wir sind das Volk" ("We are the people").

-In Austria the concept was equally needed, but in a multi-ethnic monarchy.
-Thus in the 1976 National Minorities Act the term "Volksgruppe" served approximately as a synonym for national minority, according to the Framework Convention for the Protection of National Minorities of the Council of Europe.
+In Austria the concept was equally used, but in a multi-ethnic monarchy.
+Thus, in the 1976 National Minorities Act, the term Volksgruppe served as a rough synonym for "national minority", according to the Framework Convention for the Protection of National Minorities of the Council of Europe.
 Section 6 in the German Federal Expellee Law also used the expression.
-The legislature of Switzerland explained Volkstum, at the time of ratification of the Framework Convention, as "inspired by the desire [...] to together preserve what relates to their common identity, including their culture, their traditions, their religion or their language".
-In accordance with this legislation Volkstum is primarily used to mean an expression of the self-perception of a population group.
-In its popular sense (close to the usual English sense of folklore), the term appears occasionally in Germany as describing regional traditions (the Volkstum of the Danube Swabians, Sorbs, Frisians, etc.).
+The legislature of Switzerland defined Volkstum, at the time of ratification of the Framework Convention, as "inspired by the desire [...] to commonly preserve what relates to their common identity, including their culture, their traditions, their religion, or their language."
+In accordance with this, Volkstum is primarily used for the self-perception of a population group.
+In its popular sense (close to the usual English sense of folklore), the term occasionally denotes regional traditions of ethnic minorities within Germany, or ethnically German minorities abroad (e.g., the Volkstum of the Sorbs, Frisians, Danube Swabians, Romanian Germans).